-Local planning policy: Camden's development plan Camden's Local Plan 2016-2031 (July 2017) The Development Plan is a suite of documents that sets out the Council's planning policies.
+Local planning policy: Camden's development plan

+Camden's Local Plan 2016-2031 (July 2017)

+The Development Plan is a suite of documents that sets out the Council's planning policies.
 Proposals for development and decisions on planning applications are considered against the policies in the development plan.
 A key document in the development plan is the Local Plan (July 2017).
 Policy G1 (Delivery and Location of Growth) of the Local Plan re-designates part of the Kentish Town area from protected industrial land to the new Regis Road Growth Area.

 The plan identifies the Regis Road Growth Area as a significant opportunity to deliver higher density industrial provision as part of a redevelopment scheme that will also deliver a substantial increase in homes and jobs, as well as improve movement around and through the area, reconnecting communities.
 The plan is explicit that redevelopment will only be considered where it is employment-led and part of a comprehensive scheme and states that a planning framework should be prepared prior to any planning application coming forward.

 The area north of Regis Road remains the designated Kentish Town Industry Area.
 Local Plan policies E1 (Economic Development) and E2 (Employment premises and Sites) safeguard the Kentish Town Industry Area for industrial and warehouse uses.
 The Council will consider higher intensity redevelopment proposals for employment uses and will resist proposals that would lead to the loss of sites in Use Classes B1(b), B1(c), B2 and B8 and similar sui generis.
 Other priority uses such as residential could form part of proposals provided that they would not prejudice the successful operation of businesses.

-Camden's Site Allocations Plan The Site Allocations Plan, sets out the Council's approach to future development on significant sites across the borough and also forms part of the Development Plan.
+Camden's Site Allocations Plan

+The Site Allocations Plan, sets out the Council's approach to future development on significant sites across the borough and also forms part of the Development Plan.
 Camden is in the process of updating the Site Allocations Plan which will include specific allocations for a number of key sites within the Kentish Town Planning Framework Area.
-The draft Site Allocations Plan was approved by Cabinet on 13th November 2019 and consultation will take place in early 2020.
-Neighbourhood Plans Neighbourhood Plans also form part of the development plan but are prepared by the community through neighbourhood forums.
-There are two active neighbourhood forums in this area, the Kentish Town Neighbourhood Forum (KTNF) and the Dartmouth Park Neighbourhood Forum (DPNF), each covering part of the framework area.
-The Kentish Town Neighbourhood Plan was adopted in September 2016.
-It identifies the Kentish Town Planning Framework: planning policy designations
+The draft Site Allocations Plan was approved by Cabinet on 13th November 2019 and consultation took place between 13 February and 27 March.
+The result of this consultation is expected to be reported to Cabinet in autumn 2020 with a future round of consultation to follow before adoption in late 2021.